The Fancy Dress Party

 Baboons To The Rescue

-Baboons, Charlie could tell, were not the type to do favours.
-But, for his escape plan to work, he had to get that laptop off them before the chief zoo-keeper returned.
+Baboons, Sam could tell, were not the type to do favours.
+But, for his escape plan to work, he had to get that laptop off them before the chief zookeeper returned.
 Perhaps they wouldn’t mind if he joined in their game.

 So, plucking up his courage, he stood underneath the tree where the baboons were throwing the laptop around, hoping one of them might drop it to him so that he could have a turn.